JacobHA/Motor-Control/README.md

 # Motor-Control
-Script for controlling servo motor on RPi
+Script for controlling servo motor speed and direction on RPi